-STEPHEN SYMONS has published poetry and short-fiction in journals, magazines and anthologies, locally and internationally.
-His debut collection, Questions for the Sea (uHlanga, 2016) received an honourable mention for the 2017 Glenna Luschei Prize for African Poetry, and was also shortlisted for the 2017 Ingrid Jonker Prize.
+STEPHEN SYMONS has published poetry and short-fiction in local and international journals, magazines and anthologies.
+His debut collection, Questions for the Sea (uHlanga, 2016), received an honourable mention for the 2017 Glenna Luschei Prize for African Poetry, and was also shortlisted for the 2017 Ingrid Jonker Prize.
 His unpublished collection Spioenkop was a semi-finalist for the Hudson Prize for Poetry (USA) in 2015.
-His second collection, Landscapes of Light and Loss, was published by Dryad Press in 2018.
-His latest, FOR EVERYTHING THAT IS POINTLESS AND PERFECT (Karavan Press), in 2020.
+His second collection, Landscapes of Light and Loss (Dryad Press), was published in 2018, and third collection, FOR EVERYTHING THAT IS POINTLESS AND PERFECT (Karavan Press), in 2020.
 Small Souls includes the winning poem of the 2021 The Red Wheelbarrow Poetry Competition, “Small souls”.
 Symons holds a PhD in History (University of Pretoria) and an MA in Creative Writing (University of Cape Town).
 He lives with his family in Oranjezicht, Cape Town.